Winne004/meilisearch_rag/README.md

 - ✅ **Conversational Search** - Combines the power of hyrbrid search and summarization for human-friendly responses
 - ✅ **Document indexing** — Index raw documents, chunk and embed them, and search via similarity or hybrid queries

-It also allows users to index documents (including the creation of embeddings), and perform similarity and semantic searches.

 ## Quick Start

 ### Prerequisites